jonathanscholtes/azure-ai-foundry-agentic-workshop/docs/vector-search.md

 To trigger indexing:

 1. Upload PDF documents to the `load` container in the Azure Storage Account.
+Ensure the user has the `Storage Blob Data Contributor` role to upload data to the Azure Storage Account.
     1.1 The demonstration uses data from the **2024 United States Data Center Energy Usage Report**.
 [📄lbnl-2024-united-states-data-center-energy-usage-report.pdf](../data/lbnl-2024-united-states-data-center-energy-usage-report.pdf)
 2. The Azure Function will automatically: